minarzp/katacoda-scenarios/python_lists_string/step1.md

 ![Python list indexing](./assets/python-list.png)

 Individual list items can be accessed using the syntax `list[index]`.
 Indices begin at zero and end at the length of the list minus one.
 So the first item is at index `0` and the last one at index `len(list) - 1`.

-You can select a range of items using the symbol `:`: e.g. `list[1:3]` gives you a new list with only the items at indices 1 and 2.
-When selecting a range, if you want to start from the first item, there is no need to specify the index `0`  before the `:`.
-Similarly, if you want to select a range ending with the last item, you don't need to specify an index after `:`:
+A slice, or sub-list can be selected from a list using a colon-separated starting and ending point.
+For example: `list[1:4]` returns a new list including the item at index 1 and everything until but excluding the 4th item, so items 1, 2 and 3.
+When the slice starts at the beginning of the list, there is no need to specify the starting point of 0.
+Similarly, when the slice ends at the end of the list, the endpoint can be omitted.
+For example: `list[:5]` will include the first 5 items and `list[5:]` will include the last 5 items.

 ```python
 l.shopping_list[0] # bread